 This is not a problem if you have a host that is good and ethical.
 On the other hand, if your host is a scam artist, you are at their mercy.

 If you notice an issue in the middle of your reservation, you should contact your host in the first instance.
-In parallel, you should notify Airbnb 72 hours after you first recognize the problem.
+Make sure that you contact them via the Airbnb messaging platform rather than Whatsapp, etc.